 TDF/FTC is known to protect people from getting HIV if taken daily as directed.
 CAB has not been shown to protect against getting HIV, which is the reason we are doing this study.
-You will know which real drug you are getting in this study.
+Neither you nor we will know which real drug you are getting in this study.